LeviIsAwesome/Loan-Prediction-w-Julia/README.md

 A Data Mining Project to Make Loan Prediction using Julia.

 ## Description
-The validation of customers' eligibility for the loan based on their details shown below.
+The program validates customers' eligibility for the loan based on their details shown below.

 ## Dataset
 | Variable       | Description |